Find Affordable College Courses

 After completing their Associate Degree, horticulture graduates from Ohio State University Agricultural Technical Institute carry an average student debtload of $11,743.

-Out of the 5 schools in the Great Lakes Region that were part of this year’s ranking, Chippewa Valley Technical College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Chippewa Valley Technical College is a great place for horticulture students working on their associate degree.
 Located in the city of Eau Claire, CVTC is a public college with a medium-sized student population.

 The average amount in student loans that horticulture majors at CVTC take out while working on their Associate Degree is $17,706.